Cveinnt/LiveTerm/README.md

 yarn install
 ```

-Now you can start development!
+Now you can start developing!

 ```bash
 yarn dev